ledger-rs/cookbook/src/transactions-reports.md

 ledger print --raw Checking > temp.ledger
 ```

-Then run the second report on this file.
+Then comment-out the balance assertions and run the second report on this file.

 ```
 ledger -f temp.ledger --permissive reg Liabilities:Something